asimakos/vrml.models/README.markdown

 This app loads [VRML](https://www.w3.org/MarkUp/VRML/ "") models as wrl seperate files into a VRML scene, collection of VRML models grouped each of them by individual properties, via CFML (Coldfusion markup language).

+To be viewed successfully [Cortona3D Viewer](http://www.cortona3d.com/cortona3d-viewers "") is required to be installed previously!

 **Main view**
 ![scene.png](img/scene.PNG "")